tomerdmnt/tag-input/Readme.md

 # tag-input

-  Turns a text input element into a pretty tags input.
+  A [component](http://github.com/component/component) that turns a text input element into a pretty tags input.
   Enables you to work with any MVC framework using simple events or you can get the tags from the inner model.

   ``` javascript